-3 Under this the program offers differential and progressive debt relief based on energy consumption.
+5 Under this the program offers differential and progressive debt relief based on energy consumption.
 All the housing groups are charged 0.75% interest rate per annum.
 The KfW 55 class buildings get 30% debt relief, KfW Efficiency house 70 gets 25%, KfW 85 gets 20%, KfW 100 gets 17.5%, and KfW 115 gets 15%.
 Only applicable before 2023.

-KfW's programs strategically leverage both ex-ante and ex-post measures to drive behavioral changes, tying together the eligibility for low-interest loans with the incentive of partial debt relief once energy efficiency standards are met.
-For new constructions, KfW has augmented its loan offering to EUR 100,000, up from the prior EUR 50,000.
-These loans come with a preferential interest rate of 0.75% p.a., notably lower than the long-term rate of 2.68%.
-Accompanying these loans are extended maturities and flexible repayment terms, such as potential extensions and early repayment options.
-Upon the completion and subsequent certification of the building, demonstrating adherence to the requisite energy standards, debt relief of up to 25% is granted; the higher the energy efficiency, the greater the relief (KfW, 2022; KfW, 2020).
+KfW's programs strategically leveraged both ex-ante and ex-post measures to drive behavioral changes, tying together the eligibility for low-interest loans with the incentive of partial debt relief once energy efficiency standards are met.
+For new constructions, KfW augmented its loan offering to EUR 100,000, up from the prior EUR 50,000.
+These loans came with a preferential interest rate of 0.75% p.a., notably lower than the long-term rate of 2.68%.
+Accompanying these loans were extended maturities and flexible repayment terms, such as potential extensions and early repayment options.
+Upon the completion and subsequent certification of the building, demonstrating adherence to the requisite energy standards, debt could be relieved up to 25%: the higher the energy efficiency, the greater the relief (KfW, 2022; KfW, 2020).

-The offerings for retrofitting existing buildings are even more enticing.
-Recognizing the typically higher costs associated with retrofit activities compared to new constructions, the interest rate on the concessional loans, along with the step-up bonus, is made more attractive.
-As of 2020, retrofitting a building to the highest energy efficiency category, KfW-55, qualifies for a generous 40% repayment bonus.
-Additionally, to cater to specific customer groups, such as family homeowners and homeowner associations, KfW also provides direct grants as an alternative to concessional loans for retrofit projects (KfW, 2018).
+The offerings for retrofitting existing buildings were even more enticing.
+Recognizing the typically higher costs associated with retrofit activities compared to new constructions, the interest rate on the concessional loans, along with the step-up bonus, was made more attractive.
+As of 2020, retrofitting a building to the highest energy efficiency category, KfW-55, qualified for a generous 40% repayment bonus.

-To date, KfW has allocated approximately EUR 100 billion to recipients in the form of grants or loans.
-This generous financial backing has incentivized the construction of buildings to the highest standards, as they promise greater repayment rates.
-The majority of these loans is taken up by private firms, predominantly channeling about three-quarters of these funds into the erection of new administrative and office buildings.
-KfW's financial contributions for building construction or retrofitting are restricted to a set amount per dwelling.
-Consequently, the cumulative investments in construction and modernization surpass KfW's commitments by about threefold.
-Moreover, these activities generate substantial returns for the Government.
-From the Value Added Tax (VAT) alone, with a current rate at 19%, the revenues eclipse the government's budgetary allocation for KfW programs.
+KfW allocated approximately EUR 100 billion to recipients in the form of loans.
+This generous financial backing incentivized the construction of buildings to the highest standards, as they promised greater repayment rates.
+The majority of these loans was taken up by private firms, predominantly channeling about three-quarters of these funds into the erection of new administrative and office buildings.
+KfW's financial contributions for building construction or retrofitting were restricted to a set amount per dwelling.
+Consequently, the cumulative investments in construction and modernization surpassed KfW's commitments by about threefold.
+Moreover, these activities generate substantial returned for the Government.
+From the Value Added Tax (VAT) alone, with a current rate at 19%, the revenues eclipsed the government's budgetary allocation for KfW programs.
 Factoring in indirect taxes, social contributions, and the reduced unemployment-related expenditures, an external analysis deduced that the Government garners an approximate return of 4 Euros for every Euro allocated from the budget to the Energy Efficient Construction and Retrofit Program (Evaluation of KfW, 2018).

-The projects buoyed by KfW have stimulated gross value creation effects nearing EUR 4.6 billion (effect-adjusted: roughly EUR 3.6 billion).
-SMEs are responsible for approximately two-thirds of this figure.
+The projects buoyed by KfW stimulated gross value creation effects nearing EUR 4.6 billion (effect-adjusted: roughly EUR 3.6 billion).
+SMEs were responsible for approximately two-thirds of this figure.
 These value generation impacts correspond to employment ramifications, accounting for around 64,000 full-time positions (effect-adjusted: 51,000).
-Notably, SMEs account for nearly three-quarters of this employment surge.
-The environmental impact is also notable.
+Notably, SMEs accounted for nearly three-quarters of this employment surge.
+The environmental impact was also notable.
 The annual CO2 savings, calculated over the lifespan of the buildings financed within a single year, approximate 700,000 tons p.a., constituting 0.33% of the German building sector's total CO2 emissions annually (Schroder et al 2011).
-Given the durability of energy-efficient buildings

-(typically 30 years and beyond), the cumulative carbon savings from the program since its inception in 2006 surpass 9 million tons p.a.
-Collectively, the enhancements in building standards via the KfW Program have considerably bolstered Germany's national CO2 mitigation objectives (Schröder et al., 2011).
+Given the durability of energy-efficient buildings (typically 30 years and beyond), the cumulative carbon savings from the program since its inception in 2006 surpassed 9 million tons p.a.
+Collectively, the enhancements in building standards via the KfW Program considerably bolstered Germany's national CO2 mitigation objectives (Schröder et al., 2011).